Differential Diagnosis of Pneumonia

 Whether inpatient or outpatient, patients with pneumonia require follow-up.
 In an outpatient setting, providers should schedule a follow-up appointment within 24 to 48 hours of beginning treatment to assess the patient’s response.
 Vitals signs and overall patient condition are assessed.
 A repeat chest X-ray is not required for re-evaluation unless the patient’s condition does not seem to be improving.

 Follow-up and monitoring in an inpatient environment will differ.
 The patient’s overall condition, including vital signs and hemodynamic stability, will be monitored.
-Upon diagnosis, the provider should also consider if the patient needs to be placed on isolation precautions, like droplet, airborne, etc. Depending on the patient's overall health condition, consultation with pulmonology, infectious disease, and intensive care is necessary.
+Upon diagnosis, the provider should also consider if the patient needs to be placed on isolation precautions, such as droplet, airborne, etc. Consultation with pulmonology, infectious disease, and intensive care is necessary, depending on the patient’s overall health condition.

-Repeat chest X-rays and laboratory tests may be ordered daily as well to assess clinical response to therapy.
+Repeat chest X-rays and laboratory tests may also be ordered daily to assess the clinical response to therapy.
 Once the patient’s pneumonia begins to resolve with treatment, they are weaned from supplemental oxygen, and vital signs stabilize; convert them to oral treatment (if possible).
 Patient discharge planning should also continue.
 Upon hospital discharge, the patient should follow up with their primary care provider and pulmonologist within one week.
-They may also need to follow up with an infectious disease specialist [5].
+They may also need to follow up with an infectious disease specialist (5).

 Ask yourself...